ValentinaRodi/1Paid/README.md

 ### Database

-Edit the file `config/db.php` with real data, for example:
+ProfileEdit the file `config/db.php` with real data, for example:

 ```php
 return [